nylecm/Haskell_Graphics/README.md

 # Haskell_Graphics

-A set of Haskell functions which performs basic computer graphics algorthms such as filtering and dithering.
+A set of Haskell functions which performs basic computer graphics algorithms such as filtering and dithering.